-Michael's erosion impact throughout Gulf County was severe given the county's location to the right of the hurricane's eye at landfall.
-Major beach and dune erosion (Condition IV) was sustained on the mainland at Beacon Hill as well as along the entire gulf shoreline of St. Joseph Peninsula and the western shore of Cape San Blas.
-East of Beacon Hill along the Windmark development, minor beach and dune erosion (Condition II) was sustained for a shoreline segment substantially protected in the lee of St. Joseph Peninsula.
-The eastern shore of Cape San Blas and the isthmus connecting Cape San Blas to the mainland, as well as much of Indian Peninsula, was somewhat sheltered from Michael's most extreme wave energy and sustained minor beach and dune erosion (Condition II).
+Given Gulf County's location to the right (east) of the hurricane's eye at landfall, Michael's erosion impact was severe.
+Major beach and dune erosion (Condition IV) was sustained on the mainland at Beacon Hill, as well as along the entire gulf shoreline of St. Joseph Peninsula and the western shore of Cape San Blas.
+East of Beacon Hill, along the Windmark development, minor beach and dune erosion (Condition II) was sustained for a shoreline segment substantially protected in the lee of St. Joseph Peninsula.
+The eastern shore of Cape San Blas and the isthmus connecting Cape San Blas to the mainland, as well as much of Indian Peninsula, was somewhat sheltered from Hurricane Michael's most extreme wave energy, and only sustained minor beach and dune erosion (Condition II).
 This stretch of coast has a very wide beach backed by a low wide dune field and the slope across the beach/dune system extending offshore is very gradual.
 This naturally gradual slope likely contributed to significant dampening of storm waves propagating shoreward.
-However, major dune erosion (Condition IV) was also observed along the terminus of Indian Peninsula at Indian Pass between DEP reference monuments R159-R161, as the storm tide surged into St. Vincent Sound and strong currents scoured the toe of the primary dunes.
+However, major dune erosion (Condition IV) was also observed along the terminus of Indian Peninsula at Indian Pass between R159-R161, as the storm tide surged into St. Vincent Sound and strong currents scoured the toe of the primary dunes.